 Keep reading to explore more about this rare but severe illness.

-Botulism is a fatal disease that disrupts nerve functions.
+Botulism is a potentially life-threatening disease that disrupts nerve function and can be fatal if untreated.
 It is caused by the Clostridium botulinum, a bacterium that produces a toxin that targets the nervous system.
 The neurotoxin is among the most potent known and can cause total body paralysis if left untreated.

-There have been five forms of botulism that have been identified:
+There have been six forms of botulism that have been identified:

 It is when people eat food containing the botulinum toxin.
 It is typically associated with inappropriately processed home-canned, preserved, or fermented food.
 In rare instances, foods that have been commercially prepared may also become contaminated with the toxin.